Statutory Adjudication

 The adjudication process, governed by the Building and Construction Industry Security of Payment Act 1999 (NSW), plays a crucial role in ensuring the speedy resolution of payment disputes within the construction industry.
 Let’s delve into the intricate details of this process and the key considerations for both claimants and respondents: …

-Construction Law, Contract Administration, Security of Payment, Statutory Adjudication
+Construction Law, Contract Administration, Statutory Adjudication

 How to Approach Security of Payment Claims in Construction Contracts under the New South Wales Model?